 This is because summer is when the lakes and rivers are the warmest, so the fish seek cooler water temp which means they typically go deeper.
 More specifically, the months from July to September.
 So that leaves November to June to get out and fish why if at its best.

 Do you need a fishing license to fish in Daytona beach Florida?

 Out-of-state fishing and hunting licenses are not valid in Florida.
 A fishing license is required to attempt to take fish.
-If you cast a line or catch and release, you need a license. … Non-residents using beach or haul seines for recreational purposes are required to have a commercial saltwater products license.
+If you cast a line or catch and release, you need a license. … Non-residents using beach or haul seines for recreational purposes must have a commercial saltwater products license.

 Do senior citizens need a license to fish in Florida?

-Florida residents age 65 or older only need a Florida Driver License or Identification Card to prove residency and age.
-They are not required to purchase the following recreational licenses and permits: Saltwater fishing, freshwater fishing and hunting licenses.
+Florida residents age 65 or older only need a Florida Driver’s License or Identification Card to prove residency and age.
+They are not required to purchase the following recreational licenses and permits: Saltwater fishing, freshwater fishing, and hunting licenses.

 Can you bring coolers on Daytona Beach fishing trip?

 You may bring your own Daytona Beach fishing equipment and cooler with drinks and food and that’s okay! … Absolutely, you can bring whatever you are most comfortable with and also your own drinks and food.